 Mark and his family have lived in Warrenton, Virginia since 1985.

-Mark has been named a Virginia Super Lawyer since 2014 and was named a Washington, D.C.
-Super Lawyer in 2015.
-Virginia Business Magazine named Mark to the 2010 Legal Elite for Civil Litigation, and he has been named a Top Attorney by Northern Virginia Magazine in 2011, 2013 and 2015.
+Mark has been named a Virginia Super Lawyer since 2014 and a Washington, D.C.
+Super Lawyer since 2015.
+Virginia Business Magazine named Mark to the 2010 Legal Elite for Civil Litigation, and he has been named a Top Attorney by Northern Virginia Magazine in 2011, 2013 and 2015 and 2018.

 ADMITTED TO PRACTICE:

 U.S. Bankruptcy Court, Eastern District of Virginia